KnewHow/ScalaProp/README.md

 The function will take 10 test cases first, then increase test cases by step 1 unitl it run 20 times.
 In this way, it will reduce testing fortuity.

-But sometimes, fixed step could be stiff, So we also prepare a random step
+But sometimes, fixed step could be stiff, So we also prepare a random step between 1 and n which you assigned.
+You just need assign `randomStep=true`, we will genereate random step between 1 and `n`

 We has give some default parameters to `test` function, So you can not pass any parameters to `test` function.

-## Bugs And
+## Bugs
+The `Gen` is so easy and elegant, but it has some bugs:
+If you want to test `Gen.listOfN` with a big size list, it will throw `stack overflow`.
+The tempoary  solution is you can increase stack size by jvm prameters with `-Xss500M`.
+You can write it in a file named `.jvmopts` in sbt project root directory.

+I will try to fix it in the future!
 ## How to Get